 The municipality’s inability to fund street lighting means power cuts in Lebanon transform the nocturnal landscape.
 While commercial districts may be lit, residential corridors are often pitch black.

-Walking at night during power cuts in Lebanon requires vigilance.
+Walking at night requires vigilance.
 Hazards like missing manhole covers or steel bollards are hard to see in the dark.
 A smartphone light is often insufficient; carry a tactical flashlight with at least 300 lumens.
-Furthermore, driving during power cuts in Lebanon is perilous as traffic lights may be non-operational.
-It is safer to use ride-hailing apps like Uber or Bolt, letting local drivers who know the roads navigate the unlit streets.
+Furthermore, driving during blackouts is perilous as traffic lights may be non-operational.
+It is safer to use ride-hailing apps rather than renting a car if you are unfamiliar with the roads.
+When choosing between Uber in Lebanon vs Taxi, opt for the app-based service so the driver can track your location even in unlit streets.

 Financial Logistics: The Cash-First Reality